kjappelbaum/ml_molsim/README.md

 ## Acknowledgements

-We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback and input, Peter Alexander Knudsen  for spotting typos, and Berend Smit for sponsoring the main prize for the Kaggle competition.
+We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback and input, Peter Alexander Knudsen for spotting typos.